JTRcode/boundless-games/phase2/README.txt

 Fill in the pixels and figure out what the picture is!
 The pixel game has six levels with different difficulties.
 The labels indicate the number and length of the pixels in each row or column.
-For example, ‘11’ means that there is only one pixel grouping of length 11  in this row or column, while ‘3 3 1’ means that there are two pixel groupings of length 3 which are not next to each other (otherwise it will be one 6) and another one of length 1 in this row or column.
+For example, ‘11’ means that there is only one pixel grouping of length 11  in this row or column (11 filled-in pixels in a row), while ‘3 3 1’ means that there are three filled-in pixels in a row and then another three filled-in pixels in a row which are not next to each other (otherwise it will be one 6) and another grouping of length 1 in this row or column.
-The gird is initially empty.
+The grid is initially empty.
-For the first time that the player touches the grid, it fills in the color and then switches to X on the second touch, then finally goes back to empty again.
+For the first time that the player touches the grid, it fills in the color.
+On a second touch, the pixel turns into a state indicating you have decided this is NOT filled in for the final image, then a third touch brings it back to empty again.
 The stage will automatically end when you get the correct answer.

 3) Rotate Tile

-Rotate the tiles and let the water goes through!
+Rotate the tiles and let the water go through!
 The player needs to rotate the tiles and make a path from the top left corner to the bottom right corner.
 The stage will automatically end when you get the correct answer.